 The amounts listed below to be paid in addition to the Basic Allowance.

-[Note: Members are entitled to claim only one SRA.]
+(Members are only entitled to claim one SRA.)

-Special Responsibility Allowances are valued as a quantum of the basic Allowance.
+Special Responsibility Allowances are valued as a quantum of the Basic Allowance.

 The Special Responsibility Allowance will be the Basic Allowance multiplied by the quantum given as set out in the table below.

-Number of Positions Allowance £ Quantum of Basic Allowance Basic 30 4300 Leader of the Council and Chairman of Policy Committee 1 8170 1.9 Deputy Leader of the Council and Chairman of Policy 1 4300 1.0 Committee Chairman - Planning Standards, Select and Audit and Governance 4 2150 0.5 Committee Vice Chairman (as above) 4 430 0.1 Group Leader 2 860 0.2 Lead Members 4 1075 0.25
+Number of Positions Allowance £ Quantum of Basic Allowance

+Basic 30 4,690

+Leader of the Council and Chairman of Policy Committee 1 8,910 1.9

+Deputy Leader of the Council and Deputy Chairman of Policy 1 4,690 1.0

+Committee Chairman: Audit and Governance Licensing Planning Select

+Standards 5 2,350 0.5

+Committee Vice Chairman (As above) 5 470 0.1

+Group Leader 4 940 0.2

+Lead Members 6 1,170 0.25

-(C) Dependant / Child Carer's Allowances
+c) Dependent / Child Carer's Allowances

-The Council's Scheme of Members Allowances includes the reimbursement of dependants' carers' allowance to those Councillors who incur expenditure for the care of children, or other dependants, whilst undertaking official duties.
-[Note: Claims are not permitted for a member of the family undertaking care duties.
-Members claiming dependant (not child) care allowance should provide evidence that they, or their partner, are in receipt of a carers' allowance.]
+The Council's Scheme of Members' Allowances includes the reimbursement of dependants' carers' allowance to those Councillors who incur expenditure for the care of children, or other dependants, whilst undertaking official duties.

+(Claims are not permitted for a member of the family undertaking care duties.
+Members claiming dependant (not child) care allowance should provide evidence that they, or their partner, are in receipt of a carers' allowance.)

-The rate payable is actual cost, up to a maximum of £11 per hour, for the duration of the meeting attended, plus travelling time to and from the meeting.
+The rate payable is actual cost, up to a maximum of £11 per hour, the duration of the meeting attended, plus travelling time to and from the meeting.

-(D) Travel and Subsistence Allowances
+d) Travel and Subsistence Allowances

-Travel - Where Members use their own vehicles to carry out their official duties (see notes below), the mileage rates will be paid in accordance with the Inland Revenue Approved Mileage Rates.
+Travel - Where Members use their own vehicles to carry out their official duties (please see notes below), the mileage rates will be paid in accordance with the Inland Revenue Approved Mileage Rates.
 Subsistence allowances are aligned with the Craven District Council Staff scheme.
 Travel and Subsistence payments will continue to be paid in accordance with the Council's travel policy.